 Hub School 21 students went to the Pompidou Centre to interview the artist Jean-Charles de Castelbajac during his exhibition "Le Peuple de Demain".
-You can see it from September 17 at Mille Formes, the Center for Initiation to Art in Clermont-Ferrand.

 From preparing the questions to filming, children became familiar with the activity of reporting for a day, with one of the most influential artists of his time.

 "What I live above all is closeness more than fame, being close to people, doing things together." - JC/DC